 If you struggle with squirrels digging in your plants, or rabbits using them as a snack, your frost tunnel will serve as protection unit the weather warms.
 After that, leave your pex supports in place, but replace the frost cloth with bird netting.
 This way, all the lovely pollinators can still reach your plants, but the squirrels cannot and rabbits.

 Your new frost tunnel can protect your plants from more than just frost, too.
 If you experience a heat wave or have plants that are getting a bit too much sun, swap the frost cloth out for shade cloth, and problem solved!

 Other frost protection options for raised beds

-If you have metal raised beds, or flowers in in-ground beds to protect, this post may have been a bit disappointing to you.
+If you have metal raised beds, or in-ground flower beds to protect, this post may have been a bit disappointing to you.
 But don’t worry, I have options for you too!
 I’ve seen very similar set ups made a few different ways.

 PVC piping offers a heavier duty alternative.
 Check out this tutorial to see how you can set up a frost tunnel using pic pipes and rebar.

 And that’s it!
 I hope you found a helpful solution in here!
 Protecting plants from frost can be a bit daunting.
 But it’s such an important part of gardening, especially if you want to get a jump on those spring blooms!
 If it’s still way too cold outside to be thinking of gardening even with frost protection, here are some other spring garden tasks you can do first before jumping into the rest of your spring garden checklist!
 And if you want the spring flowers without worry of frost protection, check out our list of early spring flowers and spring blooming trees!